ElektraInitiative/libelektra/doc/CODING.md

 The purpose of the guidelines is to have a consistent style, not to teach programming.

-If you see code that breaks guidelines do not hesitate to fix them.
-At least put a TODO marker to make the places visible.
+If you see code that breaks guidelines do not hesitate to fix them or at least open issues.

-If you see inconsistency within the rules do not hesitate to talk about it with the intent to add a new rule here.
+If you see inconsistency within the rules do not hesitate to open an issue about it.

-See [DESIGN](/doc/DESIGN.md) document too, they complement each other.

 ### Code Comments